yardenivry/ServicesAndMicroServices/README.md

 # ServicesAndMicroServices
-List of all optional services&amp;MicroServices and their description.
+List of all optional Services&amp;MicroServices and their description.